Are you trying to find out what the difference is between a HEPA air purifier vs Ionizer (or Ionic air purifier)?

 Since a HEPA air purifier uses a physical filter, the maximum area it can cover is not as wide as an Ionizer.

 In fact, the largest space an air purifier with a HEPA filter can purify that we’ve seen for sale is 700 sq. ft.
 It’s called the Rabbit Air MinusA2.
 This is fine for most home applications, but for a large business space this may not be sufficient.
-To find out if this device will work for you, visit this page to read more about it.
+To find out if this device will work for you, visit our best air purifier reviews page to read more about it.

 As a comparison, we’ve seen some Ionizer’s that purify an air space up to 3,500 sq. ft.
-That’s a huge space and can clean the air of even the largest home or business!
-The Living Fresh Sky1057 falls into this category and you can find out if this is a better choice for your situation learning more about it on this page.
+That’s a huge space and can clean the air of even the largest home or business.
+The Living Fresh Sky1057 falls into this category.
+You can find out if this is a better choice for you by visiting our best ionic air purifier reviews page to see all the details on this product.

 Initial Cost vs Annual Maintenance Costs